skylafalls/NG-plus-3/README.md

 ## Run

-To run the game locally, you will need to install [Deno](https://deno.com).
+To run the game locally, you will need to install [Node.js](https://nodejs.org).

 First, run the following command in your terminal (or command line) while being inside the checked out repository:

 ```
-deno install
+npm ci
 ```

 After all the packages are installed, start up the game:

 ```
-deno task dev
+npm run dev
 ```

 This will make the game served via your localhost, and the playable link will